dmoralesb1020/Data-Science-Portfolio/README.md

 ## Projects Included:
 ### Project 1: The recovery of foreign visits to Colombia

-In this project I explored the trends in international tourism to Colombia, particularly focusing on the recovery trajectory following the disruption caused by COVID-19.
+In this project, I explored the trends in international tourism to Colombia, particularly focusing on the recovery trajectory following the disruption caused by COVID-19.

 **Skills:** Data cleaning, data analysis, visualization.